wayneluke/vBulletin_Support/Reference/Converting from vBulletin Cloud to Self-Hosted.md

 ## Administrator Permissions

-### Create a Super Admin
+### Create a Super Administrator

-- Add your admin user to the Super Admins list in your `/core/includes/config.php` file.
+- Add the numerical ID of your administrator user to the Super Admins list in your `/core/includes/config.php` file.
+- Delete any other user IDs listed here for security.
 - Edit your Admin User Permissions under Usergroups → Adminstrator Permissions.
 Set all permissions to Yes.

 ### Delete ibadmin user

 This user was created for technical support reasons on vBulletin Cloud.
+You can delete the ibadmin user after promoting your own administrator user to Super Admin.
+To do this follow these steps:

+1. Log into the AdminCP.
+2. Go to Users → Search for Users.
+3. Search for ibadmin in the username field
-You can delete them after promoting your own administrator user to Super Admin.
-To do this log into the AdminCP and then go to Users → Search for Users.
-Search for ibadmin and select "Delete User" from the Quick Links drop down at the top of the page.
+4. Once the account shows select "Delete User" from the Quick Links drop down at the top of the page.

 ## Restore external file access.